GrailFinder/gf-lt/README.md

 - normal case regen omits assistant icon; +
 - user icon (and role?) from config is not used; +
 - message editing broke ( runtime error: index out of range [-1]); +
+- RAG: encode multiple sentences (~5-10) to embeddings a piece. +
+- number of sentences in a batch should depend on number of words there. +
 - F1 can load any chat, by loading chat of other agent it does not switch agents, if that chat is continued, it will rewrite agent in db; (either allow only chats from current agent OR switch agent on chat loading);
 - after chat is deleted: load undeleted chat;
+- edit mode remove extra \n, but it should not be there in a first place. after edit no styles